eskur/ttrpg-public/cypher/house-rules.md

 | 5 to 6 | 6                   |

 ## Tasks
-- *Let it Ride*: You may not reroll a task **unless**: you spend 1BXP, the situation changes, or you use a different approach.
+- *Let it Ride*: You may not reroll a task **unless**: you spend 1SP, the situation changes, or you use a different approach.
 Additionally, a task can be attempted a maximum of three times.

 ### Graduated Success
-*See Discovery pg323, CSR pg417*
+Some tasks may have an open difficulty. *See Discovery pg323, CSR pg417* Graduated tasks are declared beforehand by the GM.

-### Partial Success
+### Bargains with the Outside
+You make a bargain with the Outside.
+They will help you succeed where you would have failed, for a price.

+If you fail a task by less than half the target number, you can accept a GM intrusion for no SP to succeed at the task.

+Narrate how you narrowly snatch victory from the jaws of defeat.

 ## Initiative
 *There is no initiative (roll).*